altsan/os2-estyler/readme.txt

 Building Styler requires the IBM C/C++ Compiler (version 3.65 is recommended) and the OS/2 4.5x Toolkit.

+- Run 'nmake32' from the top-level directory to build all components.
+- Run 'nmake32' from the 'install' directory to build the WarpIN install package.

 The proper environment for the IBM compiler must be present.

 To use kbuild, create localConfig.kmk as appropriate and run